dcrapis/oceandao-wiki/FAQ.md

 ### Frequently Asked Questions

-- Q: Is voting from exchanges possible?
+- Q: Is voting from exchanges or with OCEAN currently liquidity on Ocean Market possible?
 - A: No. Make sure to have an OCEAN balance in a non-custodial wallet before voting opens on Dec 15.

 ###